PaddlePaddle/XWorld/xrobot/README.md

     ## Reset the scene.
 This will remove any object in the environment including the camera
     self.env.Clear()

-    ## Create a checkerboard-like scene for testing
+    ## Create a square arena with checkerboard-pattern for testing
     self.env.CreateAnTestScene()

     ## Generate a random position (2D) for spawning target object